muzamilfaisal1/Harmonia/README.md

 **Harmonia** is a full-stack web application that combines social messaging with music sharing.
 Users can chat in real-time, upload and stream audio files, create playlists, rate tracks, and integrate metadata from external sources like iTunes.
 Built with Spring Boot and designed for scalability, Harmonia provides a modern, responsive UI and robust backend architecture.

----

 ## ✨ Features

-- **Real-Time Chat**: WebSocket-powered instant messaging with persistent message history
+- **Real-Time Chat** - WebSocket-powered instant messaging with persistent message history
-- **Audio Upload & Streaming**: Secure file upload with UUID-based storage and on-demand streaming
+- **Audio Upload & Streaming** - Secure file upload with UUID-based storage and on-demand streaming
-- **Playlist Management**: Create, edit, and share playlists with track ordering and search functionality
+- **Playlist Management** - Create, edit, and share playlists with track ordering and search functionality
-- **Multi-User Support**: Full authentication and authorization with user-specific content ownership
+- **Multi-User Support** - Full authentication and authorization with user-specific content ownership
-- **Ratings & Favorites**: Rate tracks and mark favorites for personalized recommendations
+- **Ratings & Favorites** - Rate tracks and mark favorites for personalized recommendations
-- **External Metadata Integration**: Fetch track information from iTunes API and other sources
+- **External Metadata Integration** - Fetch track information from iTunes API and other sources
-- **Interactive Music Cards**: Play shared tracks and expand playlists directly in the chat interface
+- **Interactive Music Cards** - Play shared tracks and expand playlists directly in the chat interface
-- **Responsive Design**: Modern, Spotify-inspired UI with glassmorphism effects and mobile support
+- **Responsive Design** - Modern, Spotify-inspired UI with glassmorphism effects and mobile support

----

 ## 🏗️ Architecture & Stack